NickColley/design-of-forms/src/evolving-a-design/design-factors-influenced-by-the-method-of-producing-a-stock-of-forms/index.md

 including those having a surface suitable for written entries.
 More than one colour may be produced on the form but each requires a separate printing operation.

-Compared with letterpress printing the main disadvantages of the offset-litho pro- cess are:
+Compared with letterpress printing the main disadvantages of the offset-litho process are:

 (x) Since the typewriter is the main instrument used the range of type faces and sizes etc. is limited (this is so even if a Varityper is available).